What is Common Data Service?

 - Productivity tools – Entities are available within the add-ins for Microsoft Excel to increase productivity and ensure data accessibility.

-Dynamics 365 applications, like Dynamics 365 for Sales, Service or Talent also use the Common Data Service for Apps to store and secure data used by the applications.
-This enables you to build apps using PowerApps and the Common Data Service for Apps directly against your core business data already used within Dynamics 365 without the need for integration.
+Dynamics 365 applications, like Dynamics 365 for Sales, Service or Talent also use the Common Data Service to store and secure data used by the applications.
+This enables you to build apps using PowerApps and the Common Data Service directly against your core business data already used within Dynamics 365 without the need for integration.

 Build Apps against your Dynamics 365 Data – Build apps quickly against your business data within PowerApps or using the Pro Developer SDK.